jsonwebtoken/jsonwebtoken.github.io/views/website/md/introduction.md

 ![Comparing the length of an encoded JWT and an encoded SAML](https://cdn.auth0.com/content/jwt/comparing-jwt-vs-saml2.png) _Comparison of the length of an encoded JWT and an encoded SAML_

-If you want to read more about JSON Web Tokens and even start using them to perform authentication in your own applications, browse to the [JSON Web Token landing page](http://auth0.com/learn/json-web-tokens) at Auth0.
+If you want to read more about JSON Web Tokens and even start using them to perform authentication in your own applications, browse to the [JSON Web Token landing page](http://auth0.com/learn/json-web-tokens) at Auth0 by Okta.